xparagon/use-secrets/README.md

 ## Developed by

-Note that this wcript was created by ChatGPT
+Note that this script was created by ChatGPT